jjfumero/jjfumero.github.io/_posts/2022-09-16-levelzero-resources.md

   - oneAPI
   - SPEC
   - Resources
 excerpt: "Sometimes, it is not clear which Level Zero repository is the right one for our needs.
-In this post, we will explain each Level Zero public resource and what they are intended to be."
+In this post, we will explain each of the Level Zero public resources and what they are intended to be."
 ---

 [Level Zero](https://dgpu-docs.intel.com/technologies/level-zero.html) is a new bare-metal parallel programming framework proposed by Intel for heterogeneous hardware and accelerators.
 But where can we find all the information?
 If we look online, there are a few places in which Level Zero discussions and implementation happen.
 But sometimes, it is not clear which repository or source is the right one for our needs.
-In this post, we will explain each Level Zero resource and what they are intended to be.
+In this post, we will explain each of the Level Zero public resources.
 So, if you want to learn, contribute, or participate, this should give you a clearer idea about the organisation of different repositories related to Level Zero and their content.

 ## Where is the Level Zero Specification (SPEC)?